microsoft/api-guidelines/graph/modeling-variants.md

 All these variants have different properties representing the information needed in these cases.

 OData and Microsoft Graph offer different ways to model the API and these different variants.
-We'll describe those here, and list the advantages and disadvantages of each modelling technique.
+We'll describe those here, and list the advantages and disadvantages of each modeling technique.

 In the remainder of the document we are using the term "variant" instead of "kind", "flavor", "type". "type" is defined by OData and we do not want to presume there has to be a type per variant.